Power Comics: 1968 economic crisis

 One fundamental difficulty for the Power Comics line, however, was always the stark economic truth that a kid could buy both The Dandy and The Beano, at 3d each, and still have change left over, for what it cost to buy Smash!, Wham! or Pow! at 7d each.
 The DC Thomson titles only had 16 pages, and this more than anything drove up the page count in Smash!, from its original 24 to 36 pages, and eventually to 40 pages in 1970 (i.e. it might be more than double the price of a DC Thomson title but it was also more than double the size).
 The difficulty was that the much lower price of The Dandy and The Beano gave those titles a significant advantage, since a kid could choose to buy only one of them, at 3d – a winning competitive advantage which, as of 1966, would keep both of the DC Thomson titles afloat for more than 30 years to come.

 The highly competitive nature of the UK's publishing industry meant margins were thin: a minimum number of sales each week were needed to reach break-even point, and the lower the cover price, the greater was the number of sales needed to reach that point; but the higher the cover price, the fewer were the number of sales that could actually be achieved.
 The juvenile readers (or their parents) might be able to afford two or three comics a week, but by publishing five Power Comics titles, IPC were pricing themselves out of the market.
 The situation in Britain was not like that in America, where, with comics published just once a month, a child might afford five titles; in Britain, comics were published weekly.

-Under those conditions the Power Comics were effectively competing with each other – a factor IPC were certainly aware of, as the letters pages in Smash! in 1968 actually carried readers' complaints that they couldn't afford all five Power titles.
+Under those conditions the Power Comics were effectively competing with each other – a factor IPC were certainly aware of, as the letters pages in Smash! in 1968 actually carried readers' complaints that they could not afford all five Power titles.
 The five together cost an astonishing three shillings and threepence a week (39d), to buy them all, far beyond the reach of the average child's weekly pocket money.

 The Power Comics titles were also competing with IPC's other titles, including Lion, Valiant, and Buster, potentially dragging the group's entire line into bankruptcy.
 Rationalisation, by closing some of the titles, would produce an overall benefit, as it would dramatically cut IPC's production costs.
 Although it would mean fewer titles, as IPC's comics were actually competing against each other it ought to result in better sales for the survivors.
-In theory, there would be no overall loss of sales or revenue, provided readers switched from the closing titles to surviving IPC ones (rather than to rival DC Thomson ones).
+In theory, there would be no overall loss of sales or revenue, provided readers switched from the closing titles to surviving IPC comics rather than to rival DC Thomson comics.